Czech center-left pushes for deal on cabinet posts

 The division of ministerial posts between the three parties is one of the last outstanding issues before Sobotka can present his government to the president.

+But a deal has been held up by demands by the Christian Democrats to have the agriculture ministry portfolio and at least one other “strong” post in the next government.

-A deal looked closer on Friday after the Social Democrats, winners of an October snap election by a small margin, bowed to demands by the Christian Democrats and offered the party the agriculture ministry along with the culture ministry and a minister without portfolio.
+The Social Democrats, winners of an October snap election by a small margin, proposed the Christian Democrats take the agriculture post along with the culture ministry and a minister without portfolio.

 “I see it as a final offer given that it is almost Christmas and the end of the year,” Sobotka told reporters after a meeting of coalition party leaders.

-The Christian Democrat party will vote on whether to accept the offer on Saturday, a spokeswoman said.

-The party’s leader Pavel Belobradek initially told Czech Television he was worried that the offer, which at first had not included agriculture, would not be enough for his party, which had wanted at least two “strong” ministries.
+Christian Democrat leader Pavel Belobradek told Czech Television the party would discuss the offer, which had been amended to include the agriculture post, but repeated the party wanted at least two strong ministries.

-But in a later interview with the channel, he said the party’s top leadership team recommended that the group’s nationwide committee, which must sign off on the deal in a vote, accept the offered posts.

-The Christian Democrats had pushed in particular for the agriculture ministry, important because of the support the party enjoys in Catholic, rural areas that are home to many small farmers.
+“I am worried it will not be a sufficient offer for the party,” he said.
+He said he hoped there was still room to negotiate and that he expected the party’s verdict by Sunday.

-The ministry also controls the country’s land fund which will oversee the return of property confiscated under communism back to churches, under a law passed in November 2012.
+The agriculture ministry controls the country’s land fund which will oversee the return of property confiscated under communism back to churches, under a law passed in November 2012.

-A deal confirmed by the Christian Democrats would shift focus to President Milos Zeman, who has repeatedly said he would take an active part in forming the government, possibly rejecting some names that Sobotka nominates as ministers.

-The central European country is now run by a caretaker government, appointed by Zeman against the will of the major political parties.
-It failed to win a confidence vote, triggering an early election, and lacks a mandate to push through major legislation while the economy recovers from a record-long recession.
+The central European country is run now by a caretaker government lacking a mandate to push through major legislation while the economy recovers from a record-long recession.

-If the Christian Democrat party were to reject the latest offer and pull out of coalition talks, it could force the other two parties into a minority government.
+If the Christian Democrat party rejected the latest offer and pulled out of coalition talks, it would not immediately kill Sobotka’s attempt to form a government.

-The Social Democrats and ANO, a movement founded two years ago by billionaire food and agricultural tycoon Andrej Babis, command only 97 of the 200 seats in the Czech lower house, which would make achieving some of the legislative goals difficult.
-The Christian Democrats hold 14 seats.
+He could still try to run a minority cabinet along with ANO, a movement founded two years ago by billionaire food and agricultural tycoon Andrej Babis.
+But they would be forced to cobble together support from other parties in the 200-member Czech lower house, impeding their chances of driving through some of their legislative goals.

+Sobotka has said this week he wanted to have a majority government.
+The three parties hold 111 seats together.

+If the Christian Democrats reached a deal to stay in the coalition, the group could still face objections from President Milos Zeman, who says he wants a say in cabinet appointments.